rafaelzdd/dicee-game/README.md

 # dicee-game
-A dicee game built with HTML, CSS and JavaScript
+A dicee game built with HTML, CSS and JavaScript.